 Dried Herb and Spice Rub

 At Bourbon Steak in Washington, D.C., Executive Chef Adam Sobel showcases vegetables and herbs from the restaurant’s 500-square-foot garden.
-After drying fresh herbs, he combines them with spices to create this versatile rub, which is excellent for seasoning pork, lamb and chicken (see related recipe at left).
+After drying fresh herbs, he combines them with spices to create this versatile rub, which is excellent for seasoning pork, lamb and chicken.
 You can dry the herbs yourself or purchase ones that have already been dried.

 - 1 1/2 Tbs. whole fennel seeds

 - 2 Tbs. dried thyme

 - 2 Tbs. dried oregano

 - 2 Tbs. sugar

 In a small, heavy fry pan over medium heat, combine the fennel seeds and black peppercorns.
 Cook, shaking the pan frequently, until the spices are aromatic and the fennel seeds start to darken, about 3 minutes.
 Spread the toasted spices out on a large plate (crowding will cause them to steam and soften).